There are two kinds of Dialysis that are offered here at the Dialysis Centre at Nanavati Max. The kinds are:

 - Slow Low-Efficiency Daily Dialysis (SLEDD): It is a hybrid of Intermittent Haemodialysis IHD and CRRT

 It is one of the most effective home dialysis treatment options that allow a patient to perform the dialysis process at home.
 As per the patient's condition, it is advisable to perform peritoneal dialysis 3 to 7 times a week, usually at night before sleeping.
 For the process, a soft, flexible catheter is placed in the patient’s abdomen using Fluoroscopic Guided Permanent Catheter Placement method.
 This catheter is placed permanently in the patient’s body and is responsible for passing dialysate in and out.
-PD is usually of two types:
+The vessels in the abdominal lining filter blood with the help of a dialysis solution.

 - Continuous Cycling Peritoneal Dialysis (CCPD): It automates the process of filling and draining dialysate using a cycler machine.